microchip-pic-avr-examples/avr128da64-phase-sequence-detection-of-ac-supply-studio/README.md

   * Radio Group
 * Data Streamer (Data Streamer file is given for the demonstration)

-Refer Data Visualizer User Guide for more information about <a href="http://ww1.microchip.com/downloads/Secure/en/DeviceDoc/40001903B.pdf" rel="nofollow">Data Visualizer.
+Refer Data Visualizer User Guide for more information about <a href="http://ww1.microchip.com/downloads/Secure/en/DeviceDoc/40001903B.pdf" rel="nofollow">Data Visualizer</a>.

 The demo uses an emulated three-phase AC supply to showcase the essential features of the application.
 To emulate the AC power supply three waveform clicks are used in the application.